ethanamaher/AttendanceAppProject/db/readme.md

 # Configuring the Database
 ## Step 1.
 Importing Database Dump
 - Make sure you have MySQL and MySQL Workbench installed and set up.
+- download the two .sql files in this `/db` folder
 - Open up MySQL Workbench and go to Server > Data Import
 - Select “Import from Self-Contained File” and choose the database schema dump file (`schema.sql` file in this directory).
 - Click "new..." to create a new database with this imported schema
 - To add the sample data, with your newly imported database schema open, do Server > Data Import again, and choose the name of your new database as the target schema to import from `test_data.sql`
 ## Step 2.
 Add Database Credentials to Connection String
+- switch to this branch (`git checkout -b database_setup origin/database_setup`)
 -  `AttendanceAppProject.ApiService/appsettings.json` will house the connection string which requires your credentials to connect to the database.
 Since each of us will have a different password, we need to remove this from git so we don't overwrite each other's passwords.
 - In this branch, `AttendanceAppProject.ApiService/appsettings.json` has been already been added to `.gitignore`, meaning any new commits won't include changes to `AttendanceAppProject.ApiService`.
 - However, `AttendanceAppProject.ApiService/appsettings.json` must first be removed your local git repository as well in order for this to work for any future commits from your end.
 So run `cd AttendanceAppProject.ApiService` then `git rm --cached appsettings.json`.
 - Now, go to `AttendanceAppProject.ApiService/appsettings.json`, and add the following with your credentials: